Top 11 Vitamins For Diabetes – Important Tool in Diabetes Control

 Zinc is an essential trace element that exists in all cells and is required by thousands of chemical reactions in the body.
 Zinc is involved in the synthesis, storage and secretion of insulin, as well as insulin action.
 Zinc is also a strong antioxidant.

-Zinc Deficiency Increases the Risk of Diabetes
+Zinc Deficiency may increase the risk of diabetes

 Several animal studies have shown Zinc deficiency to be associated with high risk of Type 2 as well as Type 1 diabetes, but there are very few human studies.
 In one such study (10), researchers investigated the relationship between dietary intake of Zinc, and diabetes and coronary artery disease in 1769 rural individuals and 1806 urban individuals in India.
 The authors concluded that low dietary zinc was associated with an increased risk of diabetes, high blood pressure, high triglycerides, and coronary artery disease in urban subjects only.